 Whether you’re hitting the beach in Kitsilano or going window shopping down South Main, you’ll find options for vegan chick’n and waffles, super green smoothies, rich dark chocolate brownies, and much more.

-You’re going to be in a state of veritable vegan bliss, but you can’t spend all your time eating, right?
+You’re going to be in a state of veritable vegan bliss, or at least I was!
+But you can’t spend all your time eating, right?
 This guide will not only help you eat your way through Vancouver but also help you find vegan-friendly places to stay, provide suggestions on things to do, and more!

 So, what are you waiting for?

 Get planning your Vancouver vegan adventure right this minute!